Skip to Content

 In the evening, I took a small-group aurora tour that started at 7 PM.

 Alternatively, you can also opt for a Northern Lights and Husky experience.
-Both of these experiences include some warm meals.
+All of these experiences usually include some warm meals.

 TIP: Make sure you get something to eat in town before going on a Northern Lights excursion.
 Even the tours that have dinner included, usually just serve warm soup, some cookies, and warm drinks.
 It’s delicious, but if all you eat each day is warm soup on every tour you take, you’ll probably want something else and a bit more filling for a change.